Alice-Bob-SW/felis/docs/reference/boson_4_chips.md

 *Pulse sequence for the MZ measurement gate*

 **Calibration:**
 In practice, we perform the complementary operation with the opposite displacement $D(-\alpha)$ to subtract eventual drifts in the measurement.
 Furthermore, since we are only concerned in the two pointer states $\left|0\right\rangle$ and $\left|1\right\rangle$, the distinction between the two can be enhanced using thresholding.
-Finally, the number of photons is measured through the ''longitudinal readout'' protocol (see [Réglade, Bocquet, ''et.al.'' '''Nature''' (2024)](https://arxiv.org/abs/2307.06617) for more details).
+Finally, the number of photons is measured through the ''longitudinal readout'' protocol (see [Réglade, Bocquet, ''et.al.'' '''Nature''' (2024)](https://www.nature.com/articles/s41586-024-07294-3) - or [arXiv](https://arxiv.org/abs/2307.06617) for more details).

 ### measure_x